 You can follow or no-follow this step.
 Yet, It doesn’t require you to take a backup whenever closing this software.
 You can clock on the “Skip this Item” option often.

 Want to know why?

 This option doesn’t take a backup of your every image.
-It is backing up the Lightroom catalog file.
+Instead, it is backing up the Lightroom file.

-You have already learned catalog files contain every single edits, adjustments, label, star, flags, and many more that you have done while editing your images.
-If you need to take a backup of your images, you have to do it separately.
+You have already learned catalog files containing every edit, adjustment, label, Star, flag, and many more that you have done while editing your images.
+You must do it separately if you need to take a backup of your pictures.

-Also, I have already mentioned, the catalog doesn’t take much space in your hard drive.
+Also, I have already mentioned the catalog doesn’t take up much space in your hard drive.
 So, without any tension, you can take back up every time.

 You have nailed it.